-Halloween is almost upon us, and audiences everywhere are about to be scared out of their wits by a crop of poor presentations.
+It's Halloween season—and audiences everywhere are about to be scared out of their wits by some horror-inducing presentations.

-Well, maybe not actually scared.
+Well, maybe it won't be all that bad.
 And come to think of it, mediocre presentation skills don't have anything to do with the season of witches, goblins, and the rotting dead.
-It's too easy to stumble through an important pitch or talk by being oblivious to what constitutes dynamic and persuasive delivery skills, whatever time of year you're speaking in.
+It's too easy to stumble through an important pitch or talk by being oblivious to what constitutes dynamic and persuasive speaking skills, whatever the time of year.

-So in the spirit (oops) of rejuvenated public speaking, here's my take on how to stop being a zombie and present with style and influence!
+So in the spirit (oops) of rejuvenated public speaking, here's my take on how to stop being a zombie and present with a noticeable pulse!

-If you're not as lively yet as you'd like to be and find yourself facing mobs of zombie-hunters, or resistant audience members, whichever comes first, download my free cheat sheet, "7 Tips for Overcoming Audience Resistance."
+Not as lively a speaker as you'd like to be?
+Facing bloodthirsty mobs of zombie-hunters?
+Resistant audience members putting you in the dumps?
+Download my free cheat sheet, "7 Tips for Overcoming Audience Resistance."
 Survive to speak another day!

 How to Avoid Being a Zombie when You Speak